An Entire Building of Trendy Korea in Tsuruhashi Korea Town♡

 Namaste!
 I’m Manju from Nepal.
 I love gourmet food and shopping!

 The Shunka-Shuto Building is located right in the middle of the Miyuki-dori Shopping Street, about 13 minute walk from Tsuruhashi Station.
-It was easy to find the brand new building that just opened on July 8, 2021.
 Inside this four-story building is all Korean—a market, cosmetic shops, and a café.
 I was excited even before entering♪

 I first headed straight to the rental shop on the fourth floor as I had heard I could rent chima jeogori.